Elections officials prep for quiet primary

 Rice County voters can also vote at Northfield City Hall.
 At both locations, individuals who want to cast an early vote will be greeted at the door and directed to the elections area.
 Circles will be demarcated to help voters follow social distancing protocol.

-Voters are strongly encouraged, though not required, to bring a mask and pen of their own.
-If a voter doesn’t bring a pen of their own, the Property Tax and Elections Department can provide a pen, which will be sanitized after use.
+Steele County Auditor Laura Ihrke said that voters are strongly encouraged, though not required, to bring a mask and pen of their own.
+If a voter doesn’t bring a pen of their own, a pen will be provided, and will be sanitized after use.

 In order to run an in-person election, the state traditionally employs a large number of poll workers.
 Under state law, employers are required to provide employees time off to work as a poll worker, so long as the employee provides at least 20 days notice.